awsdocs/amazon-ecs-developer-guide/doc_source/launch_window-container_instance.md

    1. Choose **AWS Marketplace**\.

    1. Choose an AMI for your container instance\.
-You can search for one of the Amazon ECS\-optimized AMIs, for example the **Amazon ECS\-Optimized Amazon Linux 2 AMI**\.
+You can search for one of the Amazon ECS\-optimized AMIs, for example the **Windows\_2019\_Full\_ECS\_Optimized**\.
 If you do not choose an Amazon ECS\-optimized AMI, you must follow the procedures in [Installing the Amazon ECS container agent](ecs-agent-install.md)\.

-      For more information on the latest Amazon ECS\-optimized AMIs, see [Amazon ECS\-optimized AMI](ecs-optimized_AMI.md)\.
+      For more information about the latest Amazon ECS\-optimized AMIs, see
-**Important**
-The **Amazon ECS\-optimized Amazon Linux AMI** is deprecated as of April 15, 2021\.
-After that date, Amazon ECS will continue providing critical and important security updates for the AMI but will not add support for new features\.

 1. On the **Choose an Instance Type** page, you can select the hardware configuration of your instance\.
 The `t2.micro` instance type is selected by default\.
 The instance type that you select determines the resources available for your tasks to run on\.